 "We have the Free Family Quilt that belonged to the Free family.
-It is

 "We have a beautiful Melodeon organ that belonged to the same family and is believed to be about the same age as the quilt.
 It was donated by Kathleen Craig, a descendent of the Free family, which founded New Freedom," Folger said.